fvisin/dataset_loaders/README.md

    `ln -s /path/to/datasets/ $HOME/dataset_loaders/dataset_loaders/datasets`
    Be sure to use a full path (from `/` or `$HOME`) or the symbolic link won't work.
+4. To use the MS COCO dataset, you also need to do the following:

+    cd dataset_loaders/images/coco/PythonAPI
+    make all